ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-When using our DataLoader projections we are using a new projection engine that is separate from HotChocolate.Data and we are using this to redefine what projections are in Hot Chocolate.
+When using our `DataLoader` projections, we are utilizing a new projection engine that is separate from `HotChocolate.Data`, and we are using this to redefine what projections are in Hot Chocolate.
 This is why `IsProjectedAttribute` is not supported.
-Instead we have modified the `ParentAttribute` to specify requirements.
+Instead, we have modified the `ParentAttribute` to specify requirements.

 ```csharp
 public static class ProductExtensions